LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 >
 > For these reasons, we recommend deploying to LayerZero V2 instead of LayerZero V1.
 >
-> The contracts available in this repo should be considered legacy for Endpoint V1.
+> All of the contracts available in this repo should be considered legacy for Endpoint V1.

 Welcome to the solidity-examples repository, showcasing various contract examples utilizing LayerZero.
 LayerZero is an Omnichain Interoperability Protocol, facilitating reliable, trustless communication between different blockchain networks.